 Indigenous Language Education Program

-The Indigenous Language Education (ILE) Program materials and methods are sensitive to the culture, language, and traditions of Native Americans while also consistent with second language research and methods used to train language teachers around the world.
+The Indigenous Language Education (ILE) Program materials and methods are sensitive to the culture, language, and traditions of Native Americans.

 Steps to Becoming a Indigenous Language Teacher